reachfh/otel-collector/README.md

 #
 # The variables below are not secret and have default values, you can change it if you need to:

-# you can enable or disable sending development env traces to Datadog
+# You can enable or disable sending development env traces to Datadog
 # by setting this variable with true or false (true enables, false disables).
 DD_APM_ENABLED=true